php-test-helpers/php-test-helpers/README.markdown

 Unfortunately, this is not always possible (not because of technical reasons, though).

 This is where the `set_new_overload()` function comes into play.
-It can be used to register a [callback](http://www.php.net/manual/en/language.pseudo-types.php) that is automatically invoked when the `new` operator is executed.
+It can be used to register a [callback](http://www.php.net/manual/en/language.pseudo-types.php) that is automatically invoked when the `new` operator is executed:

     <?php
     class Foo {}